aran085/Game-Match-Highlight-Creator/README.md

 Whether it's cricket, or football, we always wish to watch the highlights of the match we missed or watch the highlights of our favorite matches again and again!
 What better way than to generate your own? :smile:

-This project is aimed at obtaining highlights from the full match video, wi
+This project is aimed at obtaining highlights from the full match video, without using *computer v